 Any pricing information on the website is correct at the time of publishing.
 We reserve the right to change prices and alter or remove any special offers at any time.

 This site offers links to other sites thereby enabling you to leave this site and go directly to the linked site.
 We are not responsible for the content of any linked site or any link in a linked site.
 We are not responsible for any transmission received from any linked site.
-The links are provided to assist visitors to our site and the inclusion of a link does not imply that we endorses or have approved the linked site.
+The links are provided to assist visitors to our site and the inclusion of a link does not imply that we endorse or have approved the linked site.

 This privacy notice tells you what to expect when Middlestone Limited and its subsidiaries (“we” or “us”) collect personal information.
 It applies to information we collect about:

-When someone visits www.middlestone.ltd we use two third party services, Google Analytics and Snowplow Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits www.middlestone.ltd we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not identify anyone.
-We do not make, and do not allow Google or Snowplow to make, any attempt to find out the identities of those visiting our website.
-If we do want to collect personally identifiable information through our website, we will be up front about this.
+This information is only processed in a way that does not identify anyone.
+We do not make—and do not allow Google to make—any attempt to find out the identities of those visiting our website.
+If we do want to collect personally identifiable information through our website, we will be upfront about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 We use a third-party service to host our website.
 Our site is by Webflow, Inc. We use a standard service to collect anonymous information about users' activity on the site, for example, the number of users viewing pages on the site, to monitor and report on the effectiveness of the site and help us improve it.
 For more information about how Webflow processes data, please see https://webflow.com/legal/privacy.